Articles on: Invoicing

 Make sure to upload that credit invoice to the purchases section of Companio.
 Even though the amount is being refunded to you, it is not a sale, but a "negative" expense.

 After a refund or a chargeback, you may not be sure what to do with the accounting.
 You charged the customer and issued an invoice, but the order was cancelled or refunded, or the chargeback occurred, and now that money is not in your account.
-So what should you do with the invoice?
+Or perhaps you uploaded a sales invoices and sometime later you realize the customer won't pay for it for diverse reasons.

 If you have already uploaded the invoice to the platform, no problem, you just have to issue a credit invoice to offset the refund or chargeback.